-Santa Clara County Sheriff's Office Santa Clara County Central Fire Protection District Santa Clara County Office of Emergency Management
+Santa Clara County Sheriff's Office Santa Clara County Central Fire Protection District

 EXECUTIVE SUMMARY

 The City of Cupertino Emergency Operations Plan (EOP) is an all-hazards document describing the City incident management organization, compliance with relevant legal statutes, other relevant guidelines, whole community engagement, continuity of government focus, and critical components of the incident management structure.
 The incident management system is a component-based system designed to be scaled up and components activated as necessary to reflect the incident/event's escalation from routine incident(s) to emergency, disaster, or catastrophe affecting the City.
 This EOP is not intended to address specific emergency responses, scenarios, hazards, or threats.
 Functional and hazard specific annexes to this EOP will outline specific response activities for response organizations.